TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Changes to this Privacy Policy

-We may update this privacy policy to reflect changes to our information practices.
+We may update this Privacy Policy to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the email address specified in your account) or by means of a notice posted to this website prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 Contact Information